-Use the up/down arrow buttons to choose between the following display options.
+Use the left/right arrow buttons to choose the following display options.

 Display mode †Option 1 Option 2 Option 3 †Option 4

 XXX mi (km) to empty X

 Fuel gauge X X X X

 Bar tachometer X X

 Round tachometer X X

 Engine coolant temp gauge X

-Intelligent AWD X
+Intelligent 4WD X

 Total odometer (lower left corner) X X X X

-†You can also choose to have only the fuel gauge show in this mode.
+†Vehicles with Intelligent 4WD only.
+You can choose to have only the fuel gauge show in this mode.
 Refer to $Display > Gauge\ Display$ found in the table under the Settings section later in this chapter.

-Regardless of display mode chosen, when SelectShift AutomaticTM transmission (SST) is activated, the cluster will change to the round tachometer if not already selected.
+Regardless of display mode chosen, when $SelectShift\ Automatic^{TM}$ transmission (SST) is activated, the cluster will change to the round tachometer if not already selected.
 After the round tachometer displays, other display modes with the bar tachometer can also be chosen.